June-Skeeter/Police_Involved_Deaths_Canada/Content/Flaws.md

 ---
 layout: default
-title: The Data
+title: Flaws in the Data
-nav_order: 5
+nav_order: 4
 ---

-# Irregular Updates
+# The CBC Dataset is highly Flawed.

+# 1) They have not been transparent about their methods.
+They have not adequately defined their methods, defined what does and does not qualify as a police killing, or provided sources for their data.

+# 2) The data is not regularly updated.
-The dataset was intially published in [2018](https://newsinteractives.cbc.ca/longform-custom/deadly-force), covering incidents from 2000 to 2017.
+The dataset was intially published in [2018](https://newsinteractives.cbc.ca/longform-custom/deadly-force).
 It wasn't updated again for two and a half years.
 * The updates coincided wite media attention surrounding the Black Lives Matter protests in summer 2020, and to date the CBC has no plans of updating it further.

-* A key issue with relying on a news corporation to collect this information, is that it is not updated at regular intervals.
+* A key issue with relying on a news corporation to collect & disseminate this type of information
-	* Once the subject falls out of the news cycle, they have little incentive to continue.

-# Missing & Incomplete Records

-Because it is a collection of secondhand information (eg. press releases and news stories), many of the records are incomplete.
+# 3) There are many missing/incomplete records.
-	* The race of the victim is unknown in 136/554 incidents.
-	* The victims name is unknown in 45 incidetns.
-	* The cause of death is unknown in 22 incidents.
+The victims race is unknown in 153 incidents.
+Their name is missing in 45 incidents.
+The cause of death is unknown in 22 incidents.

 The CBC database has missing incidnets entirely.
 Including *at least* four shootings [1](https://toronto.citynews.ca/2014/05/21/jeffrey-reodica-vigil-marks-10-years-since-fatal-police-shooting/) [2](https://globalnews.ca/news/7643929/former-b-c-cop-granted-escorted-temporary-absences/) [3](https://globalnews.ca/news/6267867/asirt-shooting-cochrane-dec-2019/) [4](https://edmonton.ctvnews.ca/man-dead-after-police-involved-shooting-in-central-alberta-officials-1.4747826), a death from a [police dog](https://www.cbc.ca/news/indigenous/prince-george-death-rcmp-custody-investigation-1.5540688), and two [starlight tours](https://www.canadaland.com/podcast/the-police-4-starlight-tours/).